Blue Valentine (film): Plot

-Back at the motel, an annoyed Dean finds the note and shows up drunk at the clinic where he has another heated argument with Cindy.
-Dean punches Dr. Feinberg when he tries to intervene who then fires Cindy and kicks them both out.
-While leaving, Cindy demands a divorce making Dean throw away his wedding ring but they both attempt to look for it later.
-Back at her parents' house, Dean tries to persuade Cindy to give the marriage another chance for Frankie.
-Cindy says she doesn't want Frankie to grow up with parents who despise each other like she did.
-After Dean reminds Cindy of their vows, they both apologize and hug, but she pulls away.
+Back at the motel, Dean finds the note upon waking and, annoyed, is forced to get the bus back home.
+He shows up drunk at Cindy's job and forces his way in while yelling at Cindy, following her from room to room, as the clinic receptionist attempts to intervene.
+They have a heated argument.
+Dr. Feinberg hears the commotion and also attempts to intervene, and Dean punches him.
+Dr. Feinberg then fires Cindy, threatens to call the cops on Dean, and kicks them both out.
+While leaving, Cindy demands a divorce, causing Dean to throw away his wedding ring, but then attempts to look for it, with Cindy helping him.
+Back at her parents' house, Dean tearfully pleads with an upset Cindy to give the marriage another chance for Frankie.
+Cindy says she doesn't want Frankie to grow up with parents who despise each other like she did, and that she cannot cope with his behavior.
+After Dean reminds Cindy of their vows, they hug, but she pulls away.
 Dean leaves the house while Frankie runs after him and begs him to stay.
 He tricks her to return to Cindy and then continues walking away.
-The film ends with photos of Dean and Cindy in the early stages of their romance.
+Frankie cries in Cindy's arms.